rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ###Username
 Specifies the username to be provided automatically when RhoElements is instructed to navigate to a page that requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a username of "".

 NOTE: RhoElements permits the user to enter incorrect credentials twice before presenting the HTTP 401 Unauthorized page.
-The application should be designed to handle this scenario.<br>
+Your application should be designed to handle this scenario.<br>

 **Configuration Identifier**: AUTHUSER_GLOBAL<br>
 **Possible Values**: ASCII text<br>